Gua Tempurung in Gopeng is the largest known cave system of numerous limestone hills surrounding Ipoh!

 If you are reasonably fit and physically able, this is a great opportunity to combine nature with a workout!

-For those that have never been caving before, Tempurung Cave (in English) is a perfect base to start!
+And for those who have never been caving before, Tempurung Cave (in English) is a perfect base to start!

 Table of contents: